Tales Series – 2008 Developer Interview

 —The Tales series is famous for the design work of illustrators Kousuke Fujishima and Mutsumi Inomata, but there’s a rumour floating out there that they both work on separate teams…?

 Hasegawa: That certainly hasn’t been intentional; it’s just happened naturally that they’ve usually been on different teams.
-It’s sort of like Dev Team #1 is the Fujishima series, and Dev Team #2 is Inomata.
-However, there’s a lot of swapping about of staff that goes on between both teams, and we also have a Dev Team #3.
+It’s sort of like Dev Team #1 is the Fujishima series, and #2 is Inomata.
+However, there’s a lot of swapping about that goes on between both teams, and we also have a Dev Team #3.

 Udou: Bandai Namco Games will ask us “for this game, what do you think about using this designer?”
 But each time we research and consider that question independently.